digitaldesignunit/clayprinting-slicer/README.md

 In the architectural and academic context, several more specialized approaches have emerged:
 - [COMPAS_SLICER](https://github.com/compas-dev/compas_slicer) is an open-source Python package developed within the COMPAS framework.
 It supports planar and non-planar slicing, metadata-rich print-points, and Grasshopper visualization.
 While algorithmically advanced, its dual Python/Grasshopper workflow can be a barrier in teaching contexts where students are less proficient in the computational design domain and not experienced with Python.
-- Termite, developed by Julian Jauk in the context of his PhD, is a Grasshopper plugin tailored to LDM.
+- [Termite](https://www.food4rhino.com/en/app/termite), developed by Julian Jauk in the context of his PhD[^1], is a Grasshopper plugin tailored to LDM.
 It offers clay-specific controls and has been applied in research on reinforcement and co-extrusion.
 However, to our knowledge it is distributed as a compiled Grasshopper binary, without source code, limiting transparency and the possibility for modification in teaching and collaborative research.
-- Silkworm, an earlier Grasshopper tool, translates curves into G-code and enables entirely custom toolpaths.
+- [Silkworm](https://www.food4rhino.com/en/app/silkworm), an earlier Grasshopper tool, translates curves into G-code and enables entirely custom toolpaths.
 While powerful for experimentation, it requires users to design path logic themselves, rather than providing a full slicing workflow.

 ## An Open Grasshopper-Based Slicer for Clay 3D-Printing
 In response to these limitations, we developed a slicer that is fully open-source and distributed via GitHub.
 The repository contains: